Maria Tam: Early colonial career

 Tam was born on 2 November 1945 in Hong Kong to Tam Chung, a senior police officer.
 She graduated from the St. Paul's Co-educational College before she obtained a Bachelor of Laws from the University of London and her admission as a barrister at the Gray's Inn.

 She first stepped into politics when she ran in the 1979 Urban Council election as an advocate for women's rights.
 She was elected with more than 5,000 votes, the third ranked in the election behind veteran Urban Councillors Elsie Elliott and Denny Huang.
-She was soon be appointed to sit on the Legislative Council in 1981.
+She was soon appointed to sit on the Legislative Council in 1981.
 She was one of the recipients of the Ten Outstanding Young Persons Award and was appointed Justice of the Peace in 1982.
 She became the appointed member of the Central and Western District Board when the board was first created in 1982 under the district administration reform by Governor Murray MacLehose.
 She became a member of four different levels of representative councils in Hong Kong when she was appointed to the Executive Council, the top advisory body in the colonial government in 1983.